-- 3. We always allow the wildlife subject regardless of the species to determine the distance it is comfortable with between itself and us.
-This principle not only serves to reduce the stress on the subject, but it also allows photographers to capture the subject behaving in a more natural, and often more interesting, fashion. - 4.
-We strive to always consider both the individual and collective effects our photographic activities can have on our subjects.
-This includes being aware of the total time spent with the subjects.
-This means we will often break contact and withdraw from the subject, especially if there is any indication that our presence is impacting on the subject's behavioural routine (including activities such as feeding, resting and/ or sleeping, caring for its offspring, etc.).
-This consideration is always important and may become even MORE important if multiple photographers or groups of photographers are working with the same subject.
+3. While conforming to and working within any legal guidelines determining minimum allowable approach distances, ethical wildlife photographers should allow the wildlife subject - regardless of the species - to determine the subject-to-photographer distance it is comfortable with.
+This principle serves to reduce stress on the sub-

+4. Ethical wildlife photographers always consider both their individual and the overall collective effects photographic activities can have on the subject(s).
+This includes being aware of your total time spent with the wildlife subject(s) and, whenever possible, the total time spent with the subject by all photographers utilizing the subject.
+In practice this means the photographer may have to withdraw from the subject and cease photographic efforts of it, especially if there is any indication that his or her presence is impacting on the subject's behavioural routine (including activities such as feeding, resting and/or sleeping, caring for its offspring, etc.).
+This consideration is always important and may become even MORE important if multiple photographers or groups of photographers are simultaneously or sequentially sharing the same subject(s).

-Those participating in our photo tours are expected to conform to these rules of photographer conduct.
+All photographers participating in my photo tours are expected to conform to these ethical rules.

-All images in this trip brochure and the Natural Art Images website (www.naturalart.ca) were captured following these Wildlife FIRST rules of photographer conduct.
+All images in this trip compendium and the Natural Art Images website

+(www.naturalart.ca) were captured following these Wildlife FIRST rules of photographer conduct.

-For more information about this amazing trip contact Brad Hill at:
+For more information about this amazing trip contact Brad Hill at: seminars@naturalart.ca

-seminars@naturalart.ca